notgiven688/jitterphysics/component/GettingStarted.md

 3-dimensional space. here: (1,1,1) and (-100,0,0)) is 'shot' from it's start along it's direction.
-The ray 'hits' one of the bodies within the scene and the collision information is reported back. 'fraction' gives you the information where (at the ray) the collision occured:
+The ray 'hits' one of the bodies within the scene and the collision information is reported back. 'fraction' gives you the information where (at the ray) the collision occurred:

     JVector hitPoint = JVector.One + fraction * (JVector.Right * 100.0 f);